 Ready for your Halong cruise?
 See How to book a perfect Halong Cruise

 From Sapa, you can also reach the highest peak of Indochina on Mt.
-Fansipan (3143m) via one of the most impressive cable car system on earth.
+Fansipan (3143m) via one of the most impressive cable car systems on earth.

 Take a look at our most comprehensive Sapa Travel Guide: Top Things to do in Sapa Vietnam